 So, you’ve created a subscription offering with some really great products.
 Congratulations!
 Setting up subscriptions is no easy feat, but gaining traction and converting your existing and prospective customers over to subscriptions is the most challenging component yet.

-Although subscriptions boast a wide variety of benefits, like convenience and efficiency, it will still take some work to convince customers to opt in.
+Although subscriptions boast a wide variety of benefits, like convenience and efficiency, it will still take some work to convince people to opt-in, while reducing the customer churn rate and improving customer retention rate.
 But don’t worry, we’re going through some tried and true methods to grow your subscription business.

 Ready to amplify your subscription business?

 From improving your email strategy to creating engaging online content, here are six foolproof tips you can’t ignore.